THE STEVENSONS: UNIFORM'S FIRST FAMILY?

-John Stevenson (JS): Mark and I are the current joint managing directors and the third generation of the family involved in running the company.
+John Stevenson (JS): Mark and I are the current joint CEO's and the third generation of the family involved in running the company.
 Our sister, Mary, manages the finances, our brother-in-law heads up the new business area and my wife is the buying manager, so it really is a family affair.

 MS: I guess the key moment has to be in the late 80’s when Dad decided to focus purely on the schoolwear market, rather than fashion.

 JS: More recently, it would be the launch of our first transactional website in 2012 or the birth of our own sportswear brand XXV (based on the roman numerals for the year the company was established – 1925) in 2014, which is now worn in more UK Independent Schools than any other sportswear brand.